muffin548/Sensum/README.md

-# Sensum - Internal legit cheat | Discord: https://discord.gg/FnAJfra
+# Sensum - Internal legit cheat | https://discord.gg/FnAJfra

 Remember to compile in Release x86 to minimalize fps drops and other problems.